OpenEuphoria/euphoria-mvc/docs/TEMPLATE.md

 Expressions can be a variable name, a function call, or a literal value.

+Map properties can be retrieved using dot notation, e.g. `item.property`.

 ## Statement blocks

 Statement blocks are enclosed in `{% .. %}` tags.